mbw3641193/frontend-demo/README.md

-# this is a react demo.
+# this is a react demo with Typescript.
 # There are two ways to implements it(class and hooks).
 # click router to change it.